-• The need when conducting the Borough Climate Impact Assessment to address flooding issues in the urban part of the town as well as the parish areas.
+- The need when conducting the Borough Climate Impact Assessment to address flooding issues in the urban part of the town as well as the parish areas. - The need when reviewing the Council's non-operational land to assess the potential for enhancing biodiversity to quantify the area in order to add context.

-- The need when reviewing the Council's non-operational land to assess the potential for enhancing biodiversity to quantify the area in order to add context. - The need to encourage more flexible working to reduce the Council's carbon footprint. - The need to monitor and measure performance in delivery of the Action Plan and to see detailed costs and the updated Capital Programme, to reflect the allocation of capital funding to support the plan.
-Further information was required about what had been achieved to date, costs and savings, how long it would take to complete the Action Plan at the current rate of progress, to what extent would increasing staff resources speed up delivery, the scope for efficiencies through Borough and County Council co-operation and the identification of priority items.
+- The need to encourage more flexible working to reduce the Council's carbon footprint. - The need to monitor and measure performance in delivery of the Action Plan and to see detailed costs and the updated Capital Programme.
+Information was required about what had been achieved to date, costs and savings, how long it would take to complete the Action Plan at the current rate of progress, to what extent would increasing staff resources speed up delivery, the scope for efficiencies through Borough and County Council co-operation and the identification of priority items.
 This would inform the development of key performance indicators to measure progress against targets with RAG ratings.

-Concerns were expressed about the lack of progress to date in achieving net zero for the Council's operations by 2030 and whether timescales should be brought forward, targets reduced or more resources applied.
-It was suggested that consideration should be given to expediting selectively implementation of the Action Plan by, for example, prioritising actions under the Council's control and which generate outcomes that facilitate the remainder.
+Concerns were expressed about the progress to date in achieving net zero for the Council's operations by 2030 and it was suggested that consideration should be given to expediting selectively implementation of the Action Plan by, for example, prioritising actions under the Council's control and which generate outcomes that facilitate the remainder.